ositaka/soul-healing-decapcms/data/page/home.md

       **No Words Needed, Only Presence**

-      One of the gifts of Trance Healing is its gentle, non-intrusive nature.
-You need not speak of your medical conditions or the reasons you seek healing, though Tiago holds space for sharing if you feel called to do so.
-The energy listens to the silent language of your soul, finding its way to where it can serve you best.
-After the session, if you wish to share your experience, Tiago is there to listen with an open heart—but the choice is always yours.
+      One of the gifts of Trance Healing is its gentle and non-intrusive nature.
+You don’t need to talk about your medical conditions or the reasons you seek healing, although Tiago is open to listening if you feel inclined to share.
+The energy communicates with the silent language of your soul, finding the best way to support you.
+After the session, if you wish to discuss your experience, Tiago is available to listen with an open heart—however, the choice is always yours.

       **A Space of Possibility, Not Promises**

-      Many have found solace, transformation, and renewal through Trance Healing with Tiago, yet he humbly acknowledges that each journey is unique.
-While the spiritual world offers boundless love and possibility, Tiago makes no promises of specific outcomes.
-This practice is a companion to your well-being, not a replacement for professional medical care, and he always encourages seeking medical advice when needed.
+      Many individuals have found solace, transformation, and renewal through Trance Healing with Tiago.
+Nevertheless, he humbly acknowledges that each journey is unique.
+While the spiritual realm offers boundless love and possibility, Tiago makes no promises regarding specific outcomes.
+This practice is a companion to your well-being, not a substitute for professional medical care, and he always encourages seeking medical advice when necessary.
     title: H E A L
     image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
   - type: text_image